Mochaul/progfound2-lab/lab_instructions/lab_7/README.md

 System.out.println(game1.diet());

-//Termakan : Human Almarhum, Monster Fooder, Monster Fooder
+//Has been eaten : Human Almarhum, Monster Fooder, Monster Fooder

-**Untuk contoh lain bisa dibaca di**
+**for another example, read from the link below**

 [Lab7.java](https://gitlab.com/DDP2-CSUI/ddp-lab/blob/master/lab_7/src/main/java/Lab7.java "Lab7.java")

-2 Hal dibawah tidak di test.
-Tapi agar lengkap:
+The 2 things below will not be testedm but to make it complete:

-**Jika mencetak diet() ketika tidak ada yang sudah dimakan.
-Keluarkan "Belum ada yang termakan"**
+** If printing diet() when nothing has been eaten.
+Print "Nothing has been eaten" **

-**Jika mencetak status() ketika belum ada pemain.
-Keluarkan "Tidak ada pemain"**
+**If printing status() when there is no player.
+Print "There are no players"**

 #### Bonus

-1. Buat methode di `game` dengan nama `cetakMenu` dan cetak **[Tree](https://en.wikipedia.org/wiki/Tree_(data_structure))** dari attribute `diet` untuk setiap player yang masih ada di game (belum di remove atau dimakan). player yang masih ada di game tersebut sebagai root dari tree, dan Player yang sudah dimakan sebagai nodenya. (format pencetakan Tree bebas)
+1. Create a methode in `game` with name `printMenu` and print **[Tree](https://en.wikipedia.org/wiki/Tree_(data_structure))** from `diet` attribute for every player still is in the game (not yet removed or eaten).
+Player that is still in the game will be the root of the tree, and the Player has been eaten as the node. (the format for printinf Tree is free)
 Contoh:

-B Makan D
+B Eat D

-B Makan C
+B Eat C

-A Makan B
+A Eat B

-Maka Treenya (Pencetakan tidak perlu mengikuti format ini)
+Thus the tree (Printing does not need to follow this format)

 ---A